kyamazaki10/bookdown/wishlist.md

 * The Remains of the Day - Kazuo Ishiguro
 * Flowers for Algernon - Daniel Keyes
 * The Midnight Library - Matt Haig
+* The House in the Cerulean Sea - TJ Klune

 ## Science Fiction & Fantasy
 * Foundation - Isaac Asimov